How User Experience Affects SEO

 1. Bounce Rate

-A high bounce rate (70-80%) can be a sign that your content is not relevant to what users are looking for or that your site is difficult to navigate.
+Bounce rate measures the percentage of visitors who leave your site after viewing only one page, usually your home page or landing page.
+A high bounce rate (70-80%) can be a sign that your content isn’t relevant to what users are looking for or that your site is difficult to navigate.

-Conversely, a low bounce rate (20-30%) indicates that users are finding what they're looking for on your website and sticking around to check out more pages.
+Conversely, a low bounce rate (20-30%) indicates that users are finding what they need on your website and sticking around to check out more pages.
+Obviously, you want to aim for a low bounce rate.

 Bounce Rate = Single-page Visits / Total Visits

-• Ensure your site is fast and responsive.
-No one wants to wait around for a slow-loading website.
+• Ensure your site is fast and responsive: No one wants to wait around for a slow-loading website.

-• Have clear and concise content.
-Users should be able to understand what your site is about within seconds of landing on it.
+• Have clear and concise content: Users should be able to understand what your site is about within seconds of landing on it.

-• Have intuitive navigation.
-Users should be able to find what they're looking for without any trouble.
+• Have intuitive navigation: Users should be able to find what they're looking for without any trouble.

-• Use engaging visuals.
-Don't bore users with walls of text—break things up with images, videos and other rich media.
+• Use engaging visuals: Don't bore users with walls of text — break things up with images, videos, and other rich media.

 2. Page Dwell Time